 Can you freeze this Vegan Pot Pie?

 You absolutely can!
-You can freeze the WHOLE pie after you’ve assembled it and before it’s baked.
-Then, you can just bake just before dinner and serve a freshly baked vegan pot pie.
-You’ll just need to add about 10 to 15 minutes to the baking time.
+You can freeze the ENTIRE vegan pot pie recipe after you’ve assembled it, but before baking.
+Then, you can just bake it just before dinner and serve a freshly baked vegan pot pie.
+You’ll need to add about 10 to 15 minutes to the baking time.

-Alternatively, you can freeze your leftovers too, after the pie has been baked and fully cooled.
+Alternatively, you can freeze your leftovers too, after the pie has been baked and thoroughly cooled.
 You can freeze slices individually (perfect for solo weeknight dinners) or wrap and freeze all of the leftovers together.
-Just make sure whichever method you choose that you wrap tightly and keep it airtight.
+Just make sure whichever method you choose, you wrap tightly and keep it airtight.
 You don’t want your vegan pot pie to get freezer burn!

 This Vegan Pot Pie has a scrumptious flaky gluten-free & paleo crust and the creamy filling is absolutely loaded with vegetables!
 This hearty, filling meal is perfect for chilly days and freezes well.